Sam4829/Hello-world/README.md

 # Hello-world
 First repository

-Understanding GitHUb
+Understanding GitHUb.

-Almost new to coding
+Almost new to coding,
 Tasting new waters